bradh/libheif-jextract/README.md

 ## Overview

-This demonstrates how to use (libheif)[https://github.com/strukturag/libheif] in Java 21 or later.
+This demonstrates how to use [libheif](https://github.com/strukturag/libheif) in Java 21 or later.

-It relies on the (jextract)[https://github.com/openjdk/jextract] tool and the (Foreign Function and Memory API)[https://openjdk.org/jeps/442].
+It relies on the [jextract](https://github.com/openjdk/jextract) tool and the [Foreign Function and Memory API](https://openjdk.org/jeps/442).
 It won't work with earlier versions of Java.

 ## Setup

 1. Start with Linux
 1. Install Java 21
 1. Clone this repo
 1. Extract or link the jextract tool into the repo checkout.
-Use the (pre-built binaries)[https://jdk.java.net/jextract/]
+Use the [pre-built binaries](https://jdk.java.net/jextract/)
-1. Clone (libheif)[https://github.com/strukturag/libheif] into the repo checkout.
+1. Clone [libheif](https://github.com/strukturag/libheif) into the repo checkout.

 At this point you should have a directory tree that looks like this